Mylène Farmer en tournée

-From May 2, 2009, the French singer Mylène Farmer began a tour through France, Belgium, Switzerland and Russia.
+From 2 May 2009, the French singer Mylène Farmer began a tour through France, Belgium, Switzerland and Russia.
 It was her fifth tour and supported her seventh studio album Point de suture.
 For the first time, this tour lead the singer through stadiums and, unlike her 2006 tour, featured a transportable stage.

 Background

 Since the announcement of Farmer's seventh studio album, the media said that a tour was scheduled for 2009 to support this album.

 About this new series of concerts, Farmer explained in an interview: "I am back on stage because I'm bored.
 I need to reinvent my life. (...)
 I want to feel dizzy again."
 She announced that the tour will be carried out throughout France and that the show will be grandiose.

-A concert at the Stade de France, Saint-Denis, was first announced for September 12, 2009 (which is also the singer's date of birthday), then another concert on September 4 at the stadium of Geneva.
-Tickets for both concerts were put on sale from March 28, 2008.
-A second concert at the Stade de France, for September 11 was later announced on March 29 and the tickets were put on sale from April 1, 2008.
-In April, a concert was added in Brussels for September 19.
+A concert at the Stade de France, Saint-Denis, was first announced for 12 September 2009 (which is also the singer's date of birthday), then another concert on 4 September at the stadium of Geneva.
+Tickets for both concerts were put on sale from 28 March 2008.
+A second concert at the Stade de France, for 11 September was later announced on 29 March and the tickets were put on sale from 1 April 2008.
+In April, a concert was added in Brussels for 19 September.
 Other concerts are announced in the media at present, such as Bordeaux, but are not officially confirmed.
 In Paris Match, Farmer confirmed the tour would go to Russia in 2009, and additional dates in Ukraine and Latvia are rumoured.
-A concert at the Bollaert stadium in Lens was announced as being official then was denied in the media, but the final decision, the cancellation, that should have been known on May 14, was published on May 21, 2008.
-On May 15, four concerts were officially announced: two in Nantes and two in Rouen for May 2009.
+A concert at the Bollaert stadium in Lens was announced as being official then was denied in the media, but the final decision, the cancellation, that should have been known on 14 May, was published on 21 May 2008.
+On 15 May, four concerts were officially announced: two in Nantes and two in Rouen for May 2009.
 The following day, the record label Polydor confirmed them and added eleven dates scheduled in various cities (Nice, Clermont-Ferrand, Marseille, Toulouse, Nantes, Rouen, Strasbourg, Dijon, Lyon).
-On May 23, three new dates were added : May 6 (Clermont-Ferrand), May 26 (Nantes) and June 9, (Dijon).
-On November 30, fours concerts in Russia were announced in the Russian media, then on January 26, 2009, one concert in Amnéville.
+On 23 May, three new dates were added : 6 May (Clermont-Ferrand), 26 May (Nantes) and 9 June, (Dijon).
+On 30 November, fours concerts in Russia were announced in the Russian media, then on 26 January 2009, one concert in Amnéville.